vitalets/promise-controller/README.md

 _resolve(value);
 ```

-It is actually the usecase for `PromiseController`:
+It is actually the use case for `PromiseController`:
 ```js
 let promise = promiseController.call(() => callAsyncFunciton());